paradigmxyz/spice/README.md

 - automatically cache results locally to save time and credits for repeated queries
 - automatically handle pagination of multi-page results
 - automatically execute queries that have no existing executions, especially when using new parameter values
-- allow type overrides using the `dtypes` parameter
+- allow type overrides using the `types` parameter
 - support raw dynamic querying using parameter templates in order to 1) minimize roundtrips and 2) not require a paid API plan

 ## API Reference